 Step 3: Create your product listings

-- Manual Categorization: Manually assign categories to your products by setting specific rules.
+- Manual Categorization: Manually assign product categories with custom rules.
 You can create detailed filters to map each product to the correct category.

-- Rules Setup: Set up various rules to refine your product data.
+- Rules setup: Set up rules to refine your product data.
 This can include filtering, modifying, or enhancing data fields to meet marketplace requirements.

-3. Build step
+3. Build your listings

-Fill Shared Attributes: Enter common details that apply to all products, such as EAN, prices, and titles.
+Shared attributes are the common fields that apply across your products, such as EAN, prices, and titles.
 This step ensures uniformity in basic product information across your listings.

 -